 You’re reasonably careful, as in you don’t have passwords like 12345! or SHIALEBEOUFISGOD.
 You use a VPN when you’re connecting to the internet in public.
 You don’t click on random links in emails or SMS you’re not sure about.

 All good.
-But in the case of September’s four-fold spike in Insta attacks, it might not be enough.
+But in preventing account takeovers, it might not be enough.
 IG fraudsters may have already had your data from the last monster Facebook data breach back in 2018.
 Remember, IG logins go for $45 a pop on the dark web, a pretty safe investment when you consider that the average IG user has 150 followers.

 What to Do if You Suspect Your IG Account Has Been Hacked